 Once a file has been scanned, a report will be available.
 This report provides an overview of all potential matches that iThenticate has found when it scanned its repositories of published works.
 Each match is an area of the scanned document that might represent significant overlap with another published document.
 This is a possibility of plagiarism only, and requires that users look closely at the instance to determine if the instance is correctly cited, if the instance represents an accidental match, or if the instance needs amelioration to avoid ethical conflicts.

 To view a report, view the contents of the folder where a document was scanned, and see if there is a score available.
 This overall score is based on the matches found in the document.

 If you’ve been asked to view an existing report that you did not scan, look at your “My Folders” menu at the top left to find the folder that has been shared with you.

 Clicking on the percentage (13% in the example above) brings up the report in the main screen.

 Interpreting a Report

 The viewer has the paper in the left portion of the screen, with a list of sources on the right that contain potential matches to investigate.
-You can view the match in context within the document or view the original source.
+View the match in context within the document or view the original source.
 For a detailed walk-through of the Document Viewer and how to view matches, visit iThenticate’s training resources.

-If you are interpreting the report, but find yourself uncertain about the implication of some matches, there are resources on campus that can help you.
+There are resources on campus that can help you with the implication of some matches.
 The UT Libraries has the Scholarly Publishing Toolkit, which has information on research conduct, plagiarism and copyright, among other valuable topics.
-If you’d like to speak with someone directly, the UT Libraries’ Subject Librarians are available for consultation about publishing in your particular area of research.
-You may also contact Sarah Pruett at email@example.com in the Office of Research Integrity and Assurance.
+To speak with someone directly, the UT Libraries’ Subject Librarians are available for consultation about publishing in your particular area of research.
+Sarah Pruett at email@example.com in the Office of Research Integrity is also available for consultation.